 Supra is one of the most iconic names in Toyota’s long history and four decades after the first model was unveiled, we’re about to get a new one.
 Codenamed A90, the new model is a joint project with the forthcoming BMW Z4, and as it nears production, we’re learning more and more about what could be next year’s most exciting sports car.

-Not quite yet...
-We'll see the new car later in 2018 and UK sales will start in the first half of 2019.
-It made regular runs up the hill at the 2018 Goodwood Festival of Speed - and we can now vouch for what looks like hard acceleration and a multi-cylinder engine rasp on work-outs up the Duke of Richmond's driveway.
+The new Supra made regular runs up the hill at the 2018 Goodwood Festival of Speed - and we can now vouch for what looks like hard acceleration and a multi-cylinder engine rasp on work-outs up the Duke of Richmond's driveway.

 Twinned with BMW: why the Z4 and Supra share DNA

 It’s no secret that BMW and Toyota have teamed up to create the new Z4/Supra platform, and the reasons behind the collaboration are largely financial.
 It’s a reflection of a shrinking global market for sports cars that two giants of manufacturing are teaming up to get the efficiencies of scale required to get the project off the ground.